Doc McStuffins: Broadcast history

 In the United States, Doc McStuffins first premiered on March 23, 2012, on Disney-ABC networks Disney Channel and Disney Junior.
-Starting March 26, the series had begun airing weekdays at 10:00 AM ET on Disney Channel and 4:00 PM ET on Disney Junior while on the weekends, it aired at 7:30 AM ET on Disney Channel and 10:00 AM ET on Disney Junior and has changed since then.
 On June 5, 2012, Disney Junior renewed the series for a second season, which premiered on September 6, 2013.
-On January 8, 2014, the series was renewed for a third season which premiered on November 2, 2014, but when the voice of Doc was changed in 2015, the episodes formerly in the third season with the former voice of Doc were put in season 2 and new episodes were released in season 3 starting July 2, 2015.
-On April 14, 2015, the series was renewed for a fourth season by Disney Junior, which premiered on August 5, 2016.
+On January 8, 2014, the series was renewed for a third season which premiered on July 11, 2015, but when the voice of Doc was changed in July 2015, the episodes formerly in the third season with the former voice of Doc were transferred over to season 2.
+On April 14, 2015, the series was renewed for a fourth season by Disney Junior, which premiered on July 29, 2016.
 It is titled "Doc McStuffins: Toy Hospital".
-On November 16, 2016, the series was renewed for a fifth season by Disney Junior, which premiered on October 26, 2018 with its first episode titled "The Pet Rescue Team!".
+On November 16, 2016, the series was renewed for a fifth season by Disney Junior, which premiered on October 26, 2018 with its first episode titled "The Pet Rescue Team".

-In Canada, the show premiered on its Disney Junior variant channel on April 8, 2012 at 10:00 AM ET with an encore at 5:30 PM ET.
+In Canada, the show premiered on its Disney Junior variant channel on April 8, 2012.
 The show also aired globally on Disney Junior in multiple languages.